Live Aid

 • Madonna

 Madonna was the biggest pop star on the planet in 1985, thanks to Like A Virgin.
-The world could not get enough of Madonna.
-I could not get enough of Madonna.
-I’d actually just seen her in concert for the first time, at the Detroit leg of The Virgin Tour; the woman puts on a hell of a show.
-Madonna was introduced (hilariously) by Bette Midler, who alluded to the recent scandal involving nude photos of Madonna taken several years earlier appearing in Playboy and Penthouse magazines.
-Madonna played along, telling the crowd imploring her to take off her jacket (it was 95 degrees in Philly that day), “I ain’t taking shit off today”, before launching into her dance-party hit “Holiday – and getting the audience on their feet.
+The world could not get enough of Madonna. *I* could not get enough of Madonna.
+I’d just seen her in concert for the first time, at the Detroit leg of The Virgin Tour; the woman puts on a hell of a show.
+Madonna was introduced at Live Aid (hilariously) by Bette Midler, who alluded to the recent scandal involving nude photos of Madonna taken several years earlier appearing in Playboy and Penthouse magazines.
+Madonna played along, telling the crowd imploring her to take off her jacket (it was 95 degrees in Philly that day), “I ain’t taking shit off today”, before launching into her dance-party hit “Holiday” – and getting the audience on their feet.

 • David Bowie